bil74/SDLproject/README.md

 # SDLproject
 basic 3d learning with SDL
-currently it only displays objects and have a movable camera font "Vera.ttf" needs to be copied beside the app
+currently it only displays objects and have a movable camera font "lucon.ttf" needs to be copied beside the app

 ##windows
 #to run